helm/charts/stable/prometheus-operator/README.md

 2. Wait for CRDs to be created, which should only take a few seconds

-3. Install the chart, but disabling the CRD provisioning by setting `prometheusOperator.createCustomResource=false`
+3. Install the chart, but disable the CRD provisioning by setting `prometheusOperator.createCustomResource=false`
 ```console
 $ helm install --name my-release stable/prometheus-operator --set prometheusOperator.createCustomResource=false
 ```